Eartha: World's Largest Rotating Globe

 Eartha eclipsed a 33-foot-wide rotating globe in Italy, as well as the original "World's Largest Rotating World," a 28-ft. diameter steel ball in Wellesley, Massachusetts.
 And although the weird glass Mapparium globe in Boston is still trip-worthy, its 30-ft. diameter wouldn't win this battle even if it could be turned back outside in.

-Eartha mimics the earths movements inside a weatherproof three-story glass atrium at Delorme headquarters, mounted on a custom-designed, mechanized cantilever arm.
+Eartha mimics the Earth's movements inside a weatherproof three-story glass atrium at Delorme (which was acquired by Garmin in 2016), mounted on a custom-designed, mechanized cantilever arm.
 Visitors can marvel at DeLorme's creation from three different observation levels, roughly at the South Pole, the Equator, and Greenland.
 Viewing Eartha from these up-close vantage points can leave you feeling like an ant, an astronaut, or a god, depending on your elevation.

 Eartha is tilted on a 23.5 degree axis, mimicking the real Earth's angle.
 The surface is composed of 792 panels printed from a computerized database and incorporating shaded relief and depth info, roadways and cities.
 According to DeLorme, it's the largest Earth image ever created.